 Day 7, Ross and Smith Islands

 I had no idea Ross and Smith would be this much beautiful.
 It was drizzling when the boat started to Ross and Smith.
-Reached there after 30 minutes.
+The boat anchored at Smith Island after 30 minutes.
 Two islands, Ross and Smith, are joined by a natural sandbar.
 The sandbar will not be visible during high tide, but we can walk between the islands, water up to knee level with waves hitting from both sides.

 The water is so green and clear, had no option other than run towards the water and jump into it.
 The place was so magical.
 Visit to Ross and Smith was one of the best things on my trip.